xamarin/Xamarin.Forms.CarouselView/readme.md

 ![Platform Image](doc/Platforms.gif)

+## Nuget
+Nuget packages are restored via a new `msbuild` target `NugetRestore` (see [dls\packages\meta](#dls)).
+The target internally downloads and invokes `nuget.exe` on `package.config` generated from `NugetReference` and `NugetPackage` `ItemGroups`.

 ## Restoring, Building, And Cleaning
-The following documents how the monolithic build, as kicked off buy the `build` alias, can be decomposed to msbuild statements to build an individual binary or set of binaries.
-Before that, however, the documentation will cover various ways to clean the enlistment and also how nuget packages can be restored via an msbuild command.
+The following documents the various ways to invoke `msbuild` on [`MetaProjects`](#metaproject) to restore nuget packages, build binaries, and clean up.

 ### Cleaning
-The following commands are used to clean the build:
+The build can be cleaned in the following ways:

-1. `msbuild /t:clean` has been overridden to use git to remove all untracked files in the `bin` and `obj` directories for the given project.
+1. `msbuild /t:clean` has been overridden in `MetaProjects` to use git to remove all untracked files in the `bin` and `obj` directories for the given project.
 2. the `clean` alias (similar to the `build` alias) has the effect of running `msbuild /t:clean` on all `.csproj` files in the current directory, all its sub-directories, and all projects referenced by that project set for both `debug` and `release`.
 3. by manually deleting the [`bld`](#bld) directory (and optionally the [`dls`](#dls) and [`drp`](#drp) directories).
 4. the `nuke` alias which uses git to remove all untracked files in the current directory and its sub-directories returning the repo to a virgin state.

 ### Restoring
+Nuget packages are restored via a new `MetaProject` `msbuild` target `NugetRestore` (see [Nuget](#nuget)).
+Nuget packages can be restored in the following ways:

+1. `msbuild /t:NugetRestore /p:SkipNugetImports` will restore all nuget packages for a given project and projects it references.
+2. the `restore` alias (similar to the `build` alias) has the effect of running `msbuild /t:NugetRestore` on all `.csproj` files in the current directory, all its sub-directories, and all projects referenced by that project set.

+#### Task Assembly
+In addition to restoring nuget packages before building any Xamarin.Forms `MetaProjects`, the `Xamarin.Forms.Build.dll` must also be built as this assembly contains msbuild tasks used by Xamarin.Forms `MetaProject` builds.
+Failure to do this will result in the following (or similar) error:

+    error MSB4036: The "RegexMatches" task was not found.

+Building the task assembly is handled automatically by the `build` alias but otherwise, if not previously built or if erased after a `nuke`, the assembly must be built manually via `src\build> build`.
+This wrinkle will be ironed out once the task assembly is put into its own nuget file but managing a task assembly can be a general challenge when maintaining a complex build as is the case here.

 ### Building
-What used to be many projects can now be rolled up into a [`MetaProject`](#MetaProject).
-A `MetaProject` supports a [hierarchy](#metaplatform-hierarchy) of [`MetaPlatforms`](#MetaPlatform).
-To build a `MetaPlatform` specify it at the command like just like a `Platform`.
-For example build the `xamarin.ios` Xamarin.Forms `MetaPlatform` like this:
+Building `MetaProjects` can be done in the following ways:

+1. `msbuild` will build all binaries for a given `MetaProject`.
+Before building this way, the nuget packages for the project will have to be restored using an approach listed in [Restoring](#restoring).
+2. the `build` alias has the effect of restoring nuget packages for on all `.csproj` files in the current directory, all its sub-directories, and all projects referenced by that project set and then building that same project set.

+## Restoring, Building, And Cleaning a specific MetaPlatform
+Each `MetaPlatform` in a `MetaProject` can be restored, built, and cleaned separately by passing `/p:MetaPlatform=[MetaPlatform]` to `msbuild` as explained below.
+Note, before running any of the following examples on a `MetaProject` that project will need to be restored using an approach listed in [Restoring](#restoring).

+For example, this will build the `xamarin.ios` Xamarin.Forms `MetaPlatform` for CarouselView:

     src\carouselView\lib> msbuild /v:m /p:MetaPlatform=xamarin.ios